bennorichters/bnoggles/README.md

 ## Status

-This project is currently in beta status and available for invited testers on the Google Play store.
+This project is available for everyone who registered as a beta tester on the Google Play store and for invited testers on iOS devices.

 ## Example